-Taking time off over Christmas provides the thinking space many professionals need to look back over the previous year and plan for the following one.
-If you feel it’s time to take control of your progression plan, read these practical tips from the experts at Robert Half and make 2018 your most productive yet.
+If you feel it’s time to take control of your career development, read these practical tips from the experts at Robert Half and make 2018 your most successful yet.

 It’s no secret that working in a job you love can seriously improve your overall happiness.
 Our research into happiness at work has shown that having a sense of accomplishment was one of the three top drivers of happiness at work—something which comes primarily from reaching and exceeding your own career expectations.